SystemsApproach/sdn/access.rst

 wavelength, with each ONU periodically getting a turn to transmit.

-PON is similar to Ethernet in the sense that it defines a sharing algorithm that has evolved over time to accommodate higher and higher bandwidths.
+PON is similar to Ethernet in the sense that it defines a sharing algorithm that has evolved over the years to accommodate higher and higher bandwidths.
 G-PON (Gigabit-PON) is the most widely deployed today, supporting a bandwidth of 2.25-Gbps.
 XGS-PON (10 Gigabit-PON) is now being deployed.

 Radio Access Network
 ~~~~~~~~~~~~~~~~~~~~